When considering a career in the gas industry, one of the first questions you’re likely to ask yourself is, “how much

 What Does The Training Involve?

 The Domestic Gas Training Course available at Options Skills is designed to cater to various people with varying skill sets.
-Beginners with no previous experience to those already working in the trades industry as electricians or plumbers will find they can easily get into the course.
-Tutors with years of industry experience deliver high-quality training.
-The course will include practical skills and theoretical knowledge, with assessments in the final stage of training.
+Beginners with no previous experience and those already working in the trades industry will find they can quickly get into the course.
+Tutors with years of industry experience deliver high-quality training, combining practical skills and theoretical knowledge with assessments in the final stage of training.
 Ultimately, the gas course you undertake will lead you to become a registered gas safe engineer.

 What Will I Be Trained To Do?